CURRENT STATUS: (as of 14 December, 2016, UTC)

-NOTE: Home QTH is Sarasota, FL but am often portable in other states or countries on CW with an ATS-3A (2W).
-My activities are featured in an article in the latest CQ Magazine, June, 2013.
-My next operating should be from near Porto, Portugal (15-17 June, 2013 as of this writing.)
-I will Tweet (as @K1YPP) when I can about activities.
-Will also post to QRPSPOTS.com when I have WiFi access.
-Look for me as CT7/K1YPP.
+Home QTH is Sarasota, FL but am often portable in other states or countries on CW with an ATS-3A (2-3W).
+My activities are featured in an article in the CQ Magazine, June, 2013.
+I Tweet (as @K1YPP) when I can about activities.

-Following this, we will be walking across Portugal, on the Camino there, for a good portion of June.
-I'll be signing as CT7/K1YPP, often from my tent, with a wire hanging from a tree, so don't expect a big signal.
+When portable, I'll be signing as K1YPP with the county designation, often from my tent, with a wire hanging from a tree, so don't expect a big signal.

 In 2007 and 2008 I completely hiked the Appalachian Trail, all 2,176 miles (3502 Km).
 There's nothing like a long hike with a QRP radio to clear the mind.
 The photo above was my 2007 Field Day operation from near, Damascus, VA.
 This was just prior to my heart surgery.